MoAKgit/Transfer-learning-for-image-segmentation/README.md

 ## A Comparision study on different backbones:
 ## A Comparision study on Model structures:
 ## A Comparision study on different datasets:
+## A Comparision study on different image size: